OmarHumamah/reading-note/Reflection and Discussion.md

-# Reflection and Discussion
+# Reflection and Discussion `GitHub`
-**Mastering Markdown on GitHub** GitHub is easy platform to to write and storage your projects. and Markdown is an easy language with easy-to-use syntax you use to build and style the form of your readme about your projects.
+**Mastering Markdown on GitHub** GitHub is easy platform to write and storage your projects. and Markdown is an easy language with easy-to-use syntax you use to build and style the form of your readme about your projects.

 ### Syntax guide.
 These is the syntax you can use.